johnnovak/johnnovak.site/blog/content/posts/gaming-on-the-amiga-2/index.md

 - Scene intros inserted before the actual game sometimes degrade the Kickstart requirements (e.g., from 1.3 to 1.2).

-- Custom disk formats that crammed more than 880 KB onto a single-disk game had to be unpacked to AmigaDOS, hence the cracked version could only be stored on two floppies.
+- Custom disk formats that crammed more than 880 KB onto a single disk often had to be unpacked to AmigaDOS, hence the cracked version could only be stored on two floppies.

-- Similarly, the cracked versions of many releases took up one extra disk because the cracktro had to fit somewhere, the disk layouts were changed after unpacking the data, and so on.
-Reshuffling the data across the disks is also a source for bugs.
+- Similarly, the cracked versions of many releases require one more disk because the cracktro had to fit somewhere, the disk layouts were changed after unpacking the data, and so on.
+Reshuffling the data across the disks is also an error-prone process; bugs could creep in that were not present in the original game.

-- Some teenagers inserted their own names or their group's name into the games' graphics, sometimes even altering the original credits.
-This is simply adolescent-level hooliganism akin to destructive graffiti and is completely unacceptable.
+- Some teenagers inserted their own names or their scene group's name into the games' graphics, sometimes even altering the original credits.
+This is adolescent-level hooliganism akin to destructive graffiti and is completely unacceptable.

 - Some games have half a dozen cracked versions.
-Are you really going to replay your game taking 10-20-30 or more hours half a dozen times to find the single 100% working crack?
-Or do you trust the People of the Internet when they say crack X of game Y is 100% correct?
-In some cases, a game simply has no perfectly working cracks.
+Are you really going to replay your game taking 10-20-30 or more hours half a dozen times to find the _one_ 100% working crack?
+Or do you trust the People of the Internet when they say crack X of game Y is 100% working?
+In some cases, a game simply has no perfectly working cracks, regardless of what most people might claim.

 ## Saving your progress